nabilfarhann/API-GET/README.md

 # API-GET
 ## :computer:  Homework-Assessment  :computer:
-GET API with Node.js and Express and output to HTML
+GET API with Node.js and Express then output to HTML

 ***Instruction on usage:***
 ````